 This very ancient ceremony is similar to the candle ceremony, but has the advantage of leaving a permanent memento for the couple on their special day.

 In this ritual, the couple pour two different coloured sands into one special container.
 The flowing of the sand and the blending of the colours symbolise the joining of two lives, representing everything the couple have been, or will become, in the future.
-An example of the wording can be found here [link to be updated].
+An example of the wording can be found by using google to search for “Sand ceremonies for a Civil Ceremony”, however the wording can be tailored by you for a more personal touch.

 Music is one of the best ways to bring your ceremony to life and can be incorporated in a number of different ways.